 So here’s how he handled that.
-He didn’t even react to their attack, he calmly pauses to address Tanya and her Amen chorus of supporters.
-Speaking in a measured tone of voice, he gets the last word, letting them know that he had been, and still is, an excellent though unappreciated provider.
+He didn’t even react to their attack, as if it never happened or he didn’t hear it.
+Calmly, he pauses to address Tanya and her Amen chorus of supporters.
+Speaking in a measured tone of voice, he makes sure he gets in the last word, telling them that he had been, and still is, an excellent though unappreciated provider.

-For instance, a young woman quick to question whether there are any good black men out there refers to the married guy she dated for two years as “typical “and an “effed-up, trifling-ass Negro.”
-Yet, when asked why she even entered such an ill-fated, illicit liaison in the first place, her only answer is that she “fell in love,” leaving the audience to conclude that she’s just as much to blame for her lot in life as all the black men she’s just dissed.
+This is perfect fodder for Tim Alexander, because she is then asked why she would enter into such an ill-fated, illicit liaison in the first place.
+She can only say that she “fell in love.”
+Obviously, the audience concludes that she’s just as much to blame for her lot in life as all the black men she just dissed.

-With both the factual and fictional parts of the picture equally absorbing, expect to emerge from theater emotionally drained yet inspired to discuss the degree of dysfunction permeating African-American relationships among your friends and family.
+With both the factual and fictional parts of the picture equally absorbing, expect to emerge from theater emotionally drained yet inspired to discuss the dysfunction permeating African-American relationships among your friends and family.

-Well, I see both at the same time, and if his aim with this message movie is to kickstart an overdue dialogue for change, I’d say congrats for more than meeting that challenge.
+Well, I see both at the same time, and if his aim with this message movie is to kickstart an overdue dialogue for change, I’d say congratulations Tim, you more than met that challenge.

 Excellent (4 stars)

 Watch the Diary of a Tired Black Man trailer: